cicada-solvers/libergo/LWH.md

 - max_permutations_per_file - This is the number of permutations that will be generated per file.
 - max_files_per_zip - This is the number of files that will be generated per zip file.

--The zip file format is as follows: package_l(length of arrays)\_(zip number)\_of_(total number of zips).zip
+-The zip file format is as follows: package_l(length of arrays)\_(zip number).zip

 2. processhashes - This is used to process the hashes that are generated from the byte arrays.
 - It has an appsettings.json file that you can use to configure the program.
 - num_workers - This is the number of workers that will be used to process the hashes.
 You will want to adjust this for your machine!
 - existing_hash - This is the hash that you are looking for. *DO NOT CHANGE THIS*

-The ranges in the permutation file are 5 billion per line.
-There are 20,000 ranges per permutation file.
+The ranges in the permutation file are 1 billion per line.
+There are 500 ranges per permutation file.
-Each zip file contains 7,500 of these files.
+Each zip file contains 500 of these files.
 There is no expectation that the average PC can chew through one in a day unless you have a thread-ripper or something similar.
 It should take several days/weeks to process one package (again, depending on the machine).

 ### DWH - Brute force process